 Knee Joint Pain; Causes and Symptoms

-The various causes of knee joint pain will be discussed in this section, together with the many different symptoms that people typically experience.
+Knee joint pain, and its various causes, will be discussed in this section, together with the many different symptoms that people typically experience.

 Pain can be caused by a myriad of things, including injury, disease, overuse, knee sprain , strains, fractures, the aging process and infection.
 Each of the causes carries with it its own unique set of symptoms and affects the joint in different ways.